MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
     - Include any resources or support required.

+    **Plan 1:** Study Full-Stack JS (Bootcamp)

+     - Action: Dedicate consistent hours weekly to complete bootcamp lessons, finish projects, and understand both front-end and back-end technologies.

+    - Outcome: Gain proficiency in Full-Stack JavaScript and be capable of building user-friendly, functional web applications.

+    **Plan 2:** Apply for Entry-Level Full-Stack Developer Jobs

+    - Action: Create a standout portfolio, highlight completed bootcamp projects, and apply for at least 5 jobs per week.

+    - Outcome: Secure a position where I can work on live applications, improving my skills and gaining real-world experience.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.

+    **Plan 3:** Learn Advanced Web Development & Game Platform Features

+    - Action: Spend time studying the advanced technologies for real-time applications (e.g., WebSockets), e-commerce systems (e.g., payment gateways), and backend architecture for scalability.

+    - Outcome: Acquire the knowledge to eventually develop the full features required for a game dev platform website.
+Be considered for a junior-mid level position in the industry.

+    **Plan 4:** Launch Game Dev Platform Website MVP

+    - Action: Build the MVP by integrating features like user accounts, game uploads, and basic transaction functionality.
+Utilize resources from job experience and learning.

+    - Outcome: Launch a functional MVP for the game dev platform where users can interact with the system and test the concept.

 ### Part 5: Reflection on Challenges and Opportunities